Givaudan: 2000s

+In 2026, Givaudan joined a 10-year Virtual Power Purchase Agreement (VPPA) with PepsiCo, Smurfit Westrock, and Statkraft.
+The agreement is linked to the repowering of a wind farm in Spain.
+The companies said the agreement was intended to support renewable electricity procurement and value-chain decarbonisation across Europe.

-Givaudan and the environment
+Givaudan incidents

 On July 10, 1976, the Seveso accident, Italy's worst ecological disaster, released a toxic cloud into the atmosphere.
 Italy's highest court awarded moral damages to the residents for anxiety incurred.
 Givaudan, the parent company of ICMESA paid EUR103.9 million (US$90.3 million) in cleanup costs and compensation to those who suffered physical injuries as a result of the incident.

 In November 2024, an explosion occurred at the Louisville, Kentucky Givaudan Sense Color (formerly D.D.
 Williamson).
 Two workers died as a result of the explosion, and a dozen were injured.